Gringo (manga): Plot

-In 1982, the Edo Shoji Corporation is a large Japanese trading company that has created a new branch in the fictional country of Cannibalia (or Kanivaria depending on how you transcribe it).
-Executive Director Yabushita assigns Hitoshi Himoto to be the head of the new South American office, which is an exceptional promotion for Hitoshi.
+In 1982, the Edo Shoji Corporation is a large Japanese trading company that has created a new branch in the fictional country of Cannibalia.
+Executive director Yabushita assigns Hitoshi Himoto to be the head of the new South American office, which is an exceptional promotion for Hitoshi.
 Having joined the workforce after his days of being a sumo wrestler, Hitoshi finds himself rapidly climbing the corporate ladder.

-However, not long after he is assigned to South America, Director Yabushita suddenly resigns from the company.
+Not long after he is assigned to South America, director Yabushita suddenly resigns from the company.
 Apparently he was involved in a scandalous affair with a woman and forced to leave after news of the affair had leaked.
 This severely affects Hitoshi as he is then demoted and transferred to a different location in South America.

 Hitoshi finds himself assigned to the city of Esecarta in the Republic of Santalna, a South American country that is in a state of political turmoil.
 Each day, the government soldiers fight with a rebel group of guerrillas in the streets.
-However, while reading some information at the Japanese embassy, Hitoshi learns of a certain metal that is indispensable to the manufacturing of electronics.
+While reading some information at the Japanese embassy, Hitoshi learns of a certain metal that is indispensable to the manufacturing of electronics.
 This rare metal is mined at Mt.
-Montetombo in the Fego Province of South America.
-However, the mountain serves as the stronghold for the rebel guerrillas, led by the fearsome José García.
+Montetombo in the Fego Province of South America, but the mountain serves as the stronghold for the rebel guerrillas, led by the fearsome José García.

 Hitoshi attempts to make a name for himself in a dangerous land, working together with the people that know him as the "Gringo".
 Political and corporate intrigue and drama are all around in Tezuka's last manga.